Snajj/arduino-custom-7segment-clock/README.md

 Power considerations:

 * Long USB cables may cause voltage drop and reset loops
-* A boost converter (5V → 6V) is used for the speaker amplifier
+* A boost converter (5V → 6V) is used for the speaker amplifier and increasing LED brightness
 * The system includes a switch to toggle between 5V and 6V

 Alternative: